Dual fermion method as a prototype of generic reference-system approach for correlated fermions: Diagrammatic derivation of the dual technique.

 At this point let us briefly return to the beginning and generalize our consideration.
 From this point on we no longer restrict ourselves to any specific model like the Hubbard one.
 We consider an arbitrary fermion action with the general two-particle (antisymmetrized) interaction $U_{1234}$:

 where the numbers again symbolically denote all necessary indices defining the fermions' states.
 We will refer to the system described by this action as ``original system''.
-Again, we split the action into two parts $\cal{S}={\cal S}_{\mathrm{imp}}+{\cal S}_{\mathrm{rem}}$, which we will still be referring to as ``impurity'' and ``remainder'', but we wish to make clear at this point that the term ``impurity'' is used here purely for convenience, it has nothing to do with an impurity model, and need not even be in any sense local.
+Again, we split the action into two parts $\cal{S}={\cal S}_{\mathrm{imp}}+{\cal S}_{\mathrm{rem}}$, which we will still be referring to as ``impurity'' and ``remainder'', but we wish to make clear at this point that the term ``impurity'' is used here purely for convenience, it has nothing to do with the Anderson impurity model.
+We also make no restrictions neither for the interaction nor for the kinetic part in terms of locality.
+In this sense the ``impurity'' in general spans over the whole lattice, and we do not specify whether or not the ``impurity'' model can be represented as a set of equivalent local models.

-Our goal will be assuming that we know everything about the reference system described by ${\cal S}_{\mathrm{imp}}$ (we will continue referring to it as ``impurity model'' for the sake of continuity), i.e. its Green's function $g$ and all $2n$-point vertices $\gamma^{(2n)}$, to construct a diagrammatic perturbation series for the self-energy of the original model.
-Our goal is to show that the dual technique (and consequently the dual action) arouses from the conventional weak-coupling diagrammatic technique for the original model.
+Our goal will be to construct a diagrammatic perturbation series for the self-energy of the original model, assuming that we know everything about the reference system described by ${\cal S}_{\mathrm{imp}}$ (we will continue referring to it as ``impurity model'' for the sake of continuity), i.e. its Green's function $g$ and all $2n$-point vertices $\gamma^{(2n)}$.
+We wish to show that the dual technique (and consequently the dual action) stems from the conventional weak-coupling diagrammatic technique for the original model.
 To this aim we introduce